jupyterhub/binderhub/CONTRIBUTING.md

 used as a common denominator that can be translated into the correct commands on your local system.

-Before you begin, there are a few utilities that need to be installed:
+Before you begin, there are a few utilities that need to be installed.

 ```bash
 sudo apt install python3 python3-pip npm curl
 ```

-If you a on linux, you may additionally need to install socat for port forwarding:
+If you a on linux, you may additionally need to install socat for port forwarding.

 ```bash
 sudo apt install socat
 ```

-1. Clone the binderhub repository to your local computer and ```cd``` into it.
+1. Clone the binderhub repository to your local computer and `cd` into it.

    ```bash
    git clone https://github.com/jupyterhub/binderhub
    cd binderhub